 Pregnancy After Bariatric Surgery

+What is bariatric surgery?
 Bariatric surgery (such as gastric bypass or banding) helps people lose weight.
 It's only used for people who are obese and have not been able to lose weight with diet and exercise.
 This surgery makes the stomach smaller.
 Some types of surgery also change how your stomach connects with...

 Cardiac cachexia is unintentional severe weight loss caused by heart disease.
 The weight loss might be life-threatening.
 It can happen to people who have severe heart failure.
 Even with a very good appetite and high calorie intake, some people lose...